 So unlike most Isekai, our protagonist is not a human or a demi-human but a Small Lesser Taratect, a weak spider creature with very high potential, if you play your cards right.
 She is born out of an egg with many siblings.
 Her brothers and sisters are ruthless monsters that have no real intelligence and only an instinct to survive.

 Cannibalism and fighting are common.
 Kumoko our MC has kept her human intelligence and is able to escape into the dungeon where she fights for her survival using cunning, skill, and sheer luck.
+Here are our recommendations for more light novels like I am a spider so what!

 5. Sword Art Online